diogro/expressionVariance-manuscript/main.md

 ## Sequence variation and gene expression connectivity

 Next, we explore the role evolutionary forces may play in driving variation in transcriptional variance across genes.
-To that end, we use gene-level summary statistics focused on three measures: nucleotide diversity ($\pi$), gene expression connectivity, and the estimated proportion of substitutions that are adaptive ($\alpha$).
+To that end, we use gene-level summary statistics focused on three measures: nucleotide diversity ($\pi$), gene expression connectivity, and an estimate of the proportion of substitutions that are adaptive ($\alpha$).
 For all the correlations in this section we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation.
 Nucleotide diversity is used as a proxy for the effect of cis-regulatory variation on transcriptional variance.
 We expect variance to increase with nucleotide diversity and indeed, we find a positive correlation of 0.184 between $\pi$ and the gene expression rank (p < 10\textsuperscript{-3}).
 Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], in turn, should be negatively correlated with transcriptional variance, as highly connected genes are expected to be more constrained in their variation.
 Consistent with this expectation, we find a negative partial Spearman correlation of -0.024 between connectivity and the gene expression rank (p $\approx$ 6 \times 10\textsuperscript{-3}).
-Finally, we also find a negative partial Spearman correlation of -0.046 (p $\approx$ 10\textsuperscript{-3}) for $\alpha$.
+Finally, we also find a negative partial Spearman correlation of -0.046 (p $\approx$ 10\textsuperscript{-3}) for $\alpha$, in line with the expectation that genes under stronger selection should be less variable.
-Although all associations are significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and transcriptional variance.
+Despite all associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and transcriptional variance.

 ## How do molecular signatures of gene regulation relate to gene expression variance?